fusionlanguage/fut/doc/reference.md

 }
 ```

-Inside loops you may use:
+Inside loops you may use the following:

 * `break` to leave the loop (the inner one, as there are no loop labels).
 * `continue` to skip to the next run.